tobiabocchi/flipperzero-bruteforce/README.md

 - name: the name of the protocol
 - n_bits: the number of bits for a single key
 - transposition_table: how 0s and 1s are translated into flipper subghz `.sub` language
-- pilot_period: aka preamble, a recurring pattern at the beginning of each key, defaults to `None`
+- pilot_period: aka preamble, a recurring pattern at the beginning of each key, inexistant by default
+- stop_bit: a recurring pattern at the end of each key, inexistant by default
 - frequency: working frequency, defaults to 433.92
+- repetition: number of transmissions per key in the bruteforce

 ### Optimization